 What You Need

-Any old stick or broom handle will do just bear in mind this will determine the height of your cactus.
+Any old stick or broom handle will do.
+Bear in mind this will determine the height of your cactus.

-The chicken wire I used was just an old roll I managed to scrounge from my local junk shop.
-As I use a lot of PVA/white glue for my crafts I buy it in large tubs from the DIY store as that’s much cheaper than buying it from craft stores.
+The chicken wire I used was just an old roll I scrounged from my local junk shop.
+As I use a lot of PVA/white glue for my crafts, I buy it in large tubs from the DIY store as that’s much cheaper than buying it from craft stores.

-For these cactus we used Marimekko napkins and some green pear print napkins from IKEA, one packet should be plenty enough for each cactus.
+For these cacti, we used Marimekko napkins and some green pear print napkins from IKEA; one packet should be plenty for each cactus.

 How to Make a Giant Paper Mache Cactus

-1..
-First, to create a firm base you need to set your stick in Plaster of Paris into a pot/small bucket.
+Step 1: First, to create a firm base, you need to set your stick in Plaster of Paris into a pot/small bucket.

-To do this mix Plaster of Paris as to the instructions on the packet.
-Stand your stick up in the creamy mixture, prop up the stick using either a table or chair and tie with string.
+To do this, mix Plaster of Paris according to the packet’s instructions.
+Pull your stick up in the creamy mixture, use a table or chair, and tie it with string.

 You want to make sure your stick remains upright as the plaster sets.